cubOlson/GoodGames/notes.md

   *includes LFG nav bar for discord links

 # User story - New User
-  -As a new user I would arrive visit the website to find a new action RPG -from the home page I see a list of best Action RPG games and click the link -the link brings me to a page with the top 20 Action RPG games filtered and ranked -I hover over the 2nd card and a summary pops up.
+  -As a new user I would visit the website to find a new action RPG -from the home page I see a list of best Action RPG games and click the link -the link brings me to a page with the top 20 Action RPG games filtered and ranked -I hover over the 2nd card and a summary pops up.